This Land is Still Your Land

 7. Anti-Racism in Britain: Traditions, Histories and Trajectories, 1980 - present

-Edited by Saffron East, Grace Redhead and Theo Williams their book is a most timely historical survey of ant-racism in Britain.
+Edited by Saffron East, Grace Redhead and Theo Williams their book is a most timely historical survey of anti-racism in Britain.
 Combining a richly imaginative thematic approach with the historic Anti-Racism in Britain ranges over the colonial legacy of Empire via the politics of emergent diasporas to the contestation around 'multiculturalism'.
 An essential read with the current across-the-political-spectrum stirring of anti-immigration sentiment.
 Just one request to the publisher tho', this title deserves a cheaper paperback edition, pronto.

 From Manchester University Press here